 As a general rule of thumb, a website visible tag should apply to a minimum 3 to 5 course records, and a maximum of 10 to 15 to give the website visitor a useful and workable group of courses to browse.

 For each tag group, you can decide if applying a tag from the group is mandatory or optional.
 A mandatory tag may make sense if you want to ensure your staff always tag every course in your database with a website navigation tag.
 You can also choose whether the tag can be applied an unlimited number of times, or only once.
+A tool tip will display when hovering your mouse over these settings when changing any tag group as Mandatory or Limit to One, as each setting has implications on the records they're attached to.

 You can also decide if records can have more than one tag from the tag group.
 Giving courses multiple subject tags mean they can be listed in multiple places on your website.
 For example, an MYOB course could be tagged with both 'Accounting' and 'Computers'.